vlasscontreras/php-trainer/README.md

 ]
 ```

-The difference between `array_merge()` and the `+` operator is that the second will ignore values on the right hand if the key exist in the left hand, and unlike `array_merge()` it also includes numeric keys, and will not renumber them.
+The difference between `array_merge()` and the `+` operator is that the second will ignore values on the right hand if the key exists in the left hand, and unlike `array_merge()` it also includes numeric keys, and will not renumber them.

 ```php
 [